DeeJayTC/dalle-extensions/README.md

 Want to add your own?
 Just follow theese steps:
 1. Add a PR with name "<product> extension"
 2. Add a readme with details how to use it
+3. Either add it to the list below or directly with source source is preferable but not required

 ### Requirements